ARM-software/arm-trusted-firmware/docs/user-guide.md

     read using a platform GIC API. `INTR_ID_UNAVAILABLE` is passed instead if this option set to 0.
 Default is 0.

+*   `RESET_TO_BL31`: Enable BL3-1 entrypoint as the CPU reset vector in place of the BL1 entrypoint.
+It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to BL3-1 entrypoint).
+    The default value is 0.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in